joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/08/19/opinion/trumps-revenge.html

 **Many Student Loan Borrowers May Have to Switch to Worse Repayment Plans**\
-`In an usual move, Congress worsened terms for some existing borrowers.
+`In an unusual move, Congress worsened terms for some existing borrowers.
 Now they’ll have to pay more, and for a longer term.`\
 https://www.nytimes.com/2026/08/19/business/student-loans-ibr-paye.html

 **‘Ted Lasso’ Season 4, Episode 3 Recap: Tryouts**\